RahmadFani/flutter_ios_live_activity_sample/README.md

 ## Getting Started

+make sure your xcode is up to date to make this example works..

 ### Add an iOS platform-specific implementation

 Open the file [AppDelegate.swift](https://github.com/RahmadFani/flutter_ios_live_activity_sample/) located under Runner > Runner in the Project navigator.